AlexzanderF/SPA-Course-Project/README.md

 # SPA-Course-Project
-SPA project using ReactJS and ExpressJS for the REST API Project - Workout tracking app
+SPA project using ReactJS and ExpressJS
+Project - Workout Tracking App

+Back-End - REST-API built using the Express javascript framework.
+For database is used MongoDB and the Cloud provider is Mongo Atlas.
+The backend part is being hosted on the Heroku web platform.
+There is a custom authentication implemented by using Passportjs.

+Front-End - The whole app is written in React.
+Other libraries used are react-router-dom for routing and axios because of the interceptor functionality it provides.